Introduction: Demo or Die

 which could also be used as a reading machine to browse and query complex written

-serious?" to which Van Dam replied, "Walter, I am doing
+something serious?” to which Van Dam replied, “Walter, I am doing something serious”

-being in a pissing contest to be allowed to use the university’s only mainframe
+a pissing contest to be allowed to use the university’s only mainframe computer

-computer for this research with the then-VP for Finance" [
+for this research with the then-VP for Finance”

-however, thought the project serious enough to provide funding through a research
+project serious enough to provide funding through a research contract.
+This, recalls

-contract.
-This, recalls Van Dam, put the project on much more legitimate ground and
+Van Dam, put the project on much more legitimate ground and ensured that the

-ensured that the undergraduates who had been programming HES as a bootleg graphics
+undergraduates who had been programming HES as a bootleg graphics project were then

 HES was set up on an IBM 360/50 with a 2250 display, and ran in a 128k partition of